 Become familiar with the signs of depression and seek help immediately if a senior is experiencing symptoms.
-There are counseling options that seniors can benefit from with care services that visit residential assisted living homes.
+There are counseling options like the Oceanic Counseling Group that seniors can benefit from with care services that visit residential assisted living homes.
 These services also include memory care and coping with difficult thoughts and feelings.
 Always seek council from a physician.

 BOOSTING YOUR INTELLECTUAL ENGAGEMENT